johngage/TILBlog/content/building/Creating a TIL Blog with Flask, or not.md

 ---
-title: "Creating a TIL Blog with Flask and Front Matter"
+title: Creating a TIL Blog with Flask and Front Matter
-topics: ["flask", "python", "web-development", "obsidian", "markdown"]
+topics:
+  - til-build
 created: 2024-01-15
 slug: flask-til-blog-frontmatter
 ---
-Mod: 5:07pm Thu May 29

 This is an early discussion

 Today I learned how to upgrade my TIL blog to use YAML front matter instead of a folder structure for organizing topics.